quot3s/quot3s.github.io/quotes10.md

   </div>

 <div class="quote-card">
    <div class="quote-text">Trust me.
 Nobody wants to work for the 3 Big Musketeers even in a parallel universe.
-They just admire the fat paycheck.
+They all just admire the fat paycheck.
 Get that right first.</div>
   </div>

 <div class="quote-card">